admix/hn-notifier/README.md

 ![Alt text](hn.png)

 ## PS section
-You can use [pm2](https://github.com/Unitech/pm2) module to run your app on the background
+You can use [pm2](https://github.com/Unitech/pm2) module to run your app on the background:

 1. Download and install pm2 -> ```npm install pm2 -g```
 2. Start app with ```pm2 start index.js```